Netflix/dgs/docs/generating-code-from-schema.md

 The plugin adds a `generateJava` Gradle task that runs as part of your project’s build.
 `generateJava` generates the code in the project’s `build/generated` directory.
+Note that on a Kotlin project, the `generateJava` task generates Kotlin code by default (yes the name is confusing).
 This folder is automatically added to the project's classpath.
 Types are available as part of the package specified by the <code><var>packageName</var>.types</code>, where you specify the value of <var>packageName</var> as a configuration in your `build.gradle` file.
 Please ensure that your project’s sources refer to the generated code using<!-- http://go/pv http://go/use --> the specified package name.